Stock Trading Platform

 Feedback and Iterations

-Initial feedback was overall positive with users noting the new components were intuitive and enjoyable to interact with.
-While the new brand look was received well there was a need to reduce the extra white space on mobile further to help with scrolling as well as adjust type scales down a level as they felt too large on some desktop displays.
+Initial feedback was overall positive, with users finding the new components more intuitive and enjoyable to interact with.
+While the new brand look was well received, there was a need to reduce the extra white space on mobile further to help with scrolling as well as adjust type scales down a level as they felt too large on some desktop displays.

-I incorporated the feedback from users before polishing the prototype to use for presentation to the CEO.
+I incorporated this feedback and polished the prototype for presentation to company leaders including the CEO.

 Our final solution addressed the three problems we had uncovered: